Should I be registered for VAT?

-If you are only letting out residential property and you only have PAYE income and or investment income you cannot register for VAT.
+If you are only letting out non-holiday residential property and you only have PAYE income and/or investment income you cannot register for VAT.

 Income from residential property except furnished holiday lettings is exempt from VAT.
 Income on commercial property is also exempt from VAT, unless you provide a service or you opt to tax.

 If you are trading as a sole trader or in a partnership (which may be with your spouse) and own your rental property in the same capacity, then your rental property may affect whether you should be registered for VAT.